 - Chicken consommé with vegetable julienne

 The Emirates A380 offers an onboard shower in its First Class cabin.
 There are two showers (with heated floors!) at the front of the upper deck, each one of them located in one of the two spacious First Class lavatories.
 It’s quite surreal to indulge in a refreshing and rejuvenating shower at 40,000ft, using Bvlgari toiletries and Timeless Spa products.
-Each First Class passenger can shower once per flight, getting five minutes of water when showering (although you can turn the shower on and off as often as you want) and you can see more pictures in my separate picture review of the Emirates A380 First Class shower suite.
+Each First Class passenger can shower once per flight, getting five minutes of water when showering (although you can turn the shower on and off as often as you want) and you can see more pictures in our separate picture review of the Emirates A380 First Class shower suite.

-The crew during my flight was amazing.
+The crew during the flight was amazing.
 4 crew members took care of the passengers in the First Class cabin, which was half empty.
 They almost made me forget I was flying and genuinely talked about how they loved working for Emirates.

 In Flight Lounge & Bar